 The decision of when to start focusing on Customer Success and when to hire a VP of Customer Success can significantly impact an organization’s revenue retention and growth.

-In the Seed Stage, the focus is often on product development and achieving initial product-market fit.
+In the Seed Stage, the focus is often on product development and achieving initial product-market fit and initial sale.
 However, even at this early stage, it’s crucial to start thinking about Customer Success.
 This could be as simple as ensuring that customers are satisfied and that they are deriving maximum value from the product.

 As the company grows and moves to Series A, the role of Customer Success becomes more critical.
 This is when many companies start building a dedicated Customer Success team.
 The team might start small, with a few Customer Success Managers focused on maintaining customer satisfaction and identifying opportunities for upsells and cross-sells.